DontCamp/dcs/README.md

    author.
 This setting merely exists to prevent re-installation of skins you already have.
 If a skin archive contains multiple subdirectories (skins), then listing just one of the subdirectories will be sufficient.
+* `cache_archive`: Optional - set to `false` to disable installing skins from locally cached archive files.
+Useful for skins under active development that require continual updates.

 ### Details for crazy people